tango-controls/rfc/10/RequestReply.md

 If Device Lock has been disabled with `force` flag set to true, the Server SHALL sent to the Client who originaly owned the Device Lock a DevFailed exception with reason set to "API_DeviceUnlocked" upon next request from the Client.

-A Client Identication SHOULD cary these information:
+A Client Identification SHOULD carry these information:
 * Hostname where the Client process runs
 * PID of the Client process
 * IP of the Client connection